Kitchen Safety Tips: Avoid Kitchen Hazards With Strategic Design, Layout, and Habit Changes

 - Taking the oil off the heat if it starts to smoke.

 - Placing the lid on oil that is at risk for catching fire and allowing the oil to cool naturally.

 - Heating oil slowly when cooking.

 Faulty electrical equipment can be another source of kitchen fires.
 Countertop appliances can become fire hazards if their cords are accidentally melted in flames from the stovetop.
-Sometimes, stoves themselves burn out their own heating elements due to repeated exposure to high temperatures.
+Sometimes, pressure cookers lead to instant pot explosions, and stoves themselves burn out their own heating elements due to repeated exposure to high temperatures.